crosswalk-project/chromium-efl/README.md

 ## Details

 1. gclient pulls chromium-efl into "src/tizen_src".
-2. The it runs 2 custom hooks in order to get the rest of the source:
+2. The it runs 2 hooks in order to get the rest of the source:

 ```
 * generate-gclient-xwalk: .gclient-xwalk is created by running
     src/tizen_src/scripts/xwalkgenerate_gclient-xwalk.py (this is a fork
     of the same script in xwalk repository).
+* fetch-deps: part of the xwalk solution in .gclient, gets called from within
-* fetch-deps: actually fetches all depedencies in .gclient-xwalk.
+    xwalk pull procedure.
+It actually fetches all depedencies based on .gclient-xwalk.
 ```

 ## Procedure